 You may book a 30-minute advising appointment online or call 413-545-2483 to schedule an advising appointment.
 Students are not assigned to a specific CHC advisor; they may choose from any of the Honors Advisors.

-During designated Drop-in times, Honors Advisors are on duty to help students on a first come, first served basis during the academic year.
-Simply stop by the Commonwealth Honors College Advising Office and sign in at the reception desk.
-Drop-in hours are:
+During designated Drop-in times, Honors Advisors are on duty to help students on a first-come, first-served basis during the academic year.

 Wednesday 10:00 -11:30 a.m.